Former team members

 Antonia Öksüzoğlu, M.A.

 Antonia Öksüzoğlu studied Arabic and Islamic studies as well as Cultural and Social Anthropology in Münster and Istanbul.
 During this time she lived in Damascus several for months, where she studied society, culture, and language.
 From 2014 to 2017 she worked as a research assistant at the Institute for Arabic and Islamic Studies at WWU Münster, where she also wrote her doctoral thesis on the discourse of spiritual medicine in Islam as a doctoral candidate in the Cluster of Excellence for Religion and Politics.
 She has also worked as lecturer at UniBW Munich.
 Her research interests lie in areas of everyday and cultural history, history of science and anthropological approaches to Islam.
 In the near future she will conduct interdisciplinary research on the topic of space and religion.
-At the BaFID she is responsible for research on Islam and for the production of educational materials.
+At the BaFID she was responsible for research on Islam and for the production of educational materials.

 Kirsten Waltert, M.A.